MicrosoftDocs/win32/desktop-src/TaskSchd/principal-logontype.md

 ---
 title: Principal.LogonType property
-description: For scripting, gets or sets the security logon method that is required to run the tasks that are associated with the principal. ms.assetid: 'cf0a8ad4-f1bb-46a2-ae92-d00e08b8d459'
+description: For scripting, gets or sets the security logon method that is required to run the tasks that are associated with the principal. ms.assetid: cf0a8ad4-f1bb-46a2-ae92-d00e08b8d459
+keywords:
+- LogonType property Task Scheduler
-keywords: ["LogonType property Task Scheduler", "LogonType property Task Scheduler , Principal object", "Principal object Task Scheduler , LogonType property"]
+- LogonType property Task Scheduler , Principal object
+- Principal object Task Scheduler , LogonType property
 topic_type:
 - apiref
 api_name: